williamdclt/opendata/README.md

-> Kept as archived as it is referenced by https://github.com/tategallery/collection
+> Kept as archive as it is referenced by https://github.com/tategallery/collection

 # Context
 This app was developped as a project for our Computer Science Engineering school (Ensimag).